ribarrag/Data_visualizations/dataviz2.md

 ## Assignment 2, TSWD
 ### 1. General government debt, 2020 (% of GDP)
 - **The following graph shows the debt held by the general governemnt (National + State + Local governemnt + Social security) as a percentage of GDP for 2020.**
-- **Countries higlighted include Russia, with a debt-GDP ratio of 20% -This information is displayed when hovering the mouse over the bar-, denmark with 58%, and then some developed countries that rank higher than the OECD average (black filled bar) such as Canada (142%), U.S. (160%) and in the highest position, Japan with a governemnt debt of over 2.5 times its GDP**
+- **Countries higlighted include Russia, with a debt-GDP ratio of 20% -this information is displayed when hovering the mouse over the bar-, Denmark with 58%, and then some developed countries that rank higher than the OECD average (black filled bar) such as:
+  - **Canada (142%)**
+  - **U.S. (160%)**
+  - **Japan, in the highest position, with a governemnt debt of over 2.5 times its GDP**

 <div style="text-align: center;">
 <iframe src="https://data.oecd.org/chart/6Sfr" width="800" height="600" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6Sfr" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2020</a></iframe>